lshpaner/eda_toolkit/paper.md

 Exploratory Data Analysis (EDA) is a critical step in any data science project.
 It helps researchers understand the structure of a dataset, detect data quality issues, identify meaningful patterns, and shape the direction of analysis.
-While tools such as `pandas_profiling` and `sweetviz` provide automated reports, they often lack the flexibility, transparency, and formatting needed in professional or academic settings.

-EDA Toolkit addresses these limitations by offering a modular and customizable set of tools designed for clarity, reproducibility, and high-quality presentation.
+EDA Toolkit offers a modular and customizable set of tools designed for clarity, reproducibility, and high-quality presentation.
 It supports both academic research and applied data science use cases, with an emphasis on producing outputs that are publication-ready and easy to interpret.

-Most examples throughout the documentation and figures in this paper are based on the Adult Income dataset from the UCI Machine Learning Repository [@uci_adult; @kohavi1996census].
-This tabular dataset offers a rich foundation for testing demographic segmentation, group comparisons, and reporting tools, particularly in contexts involving income classification and social variables.
+The figures in this paper are based on the Adult Income dataset from the UCI Machine Learning Repository [@uci_adult; @kohavi1996census].
+This tabular dataset offers a rich foundation for testing demographic segmentation, group comparisons, and reporting tools.
 It serves as a practical benchmark for demonstrating the capabilities of functions such as `generate_table1()` and outlier visualization utilities within the EDA Toolkit.

 # Income Distribution by Age Group

-To explore income distribution patterns across age groups, we use the `stacked_crosstabs()` function.
-This function generates both raw and normalized stacked bar charts, allowing for quick visual comparisons of categorical variable relationships.
+The `stacked_crosstabs()` function creates raw and normalized stacked bar charts for categorical comparisons.

-The top panel of the figure displays the count of individuals in each age group, broken down by income level (<=50K vs >50K).
-Younger age groups (18–29 and 30–39) dominate in population size, but a higher proportion of individuals earning over
+Figure 1's top panel shows counts of individuals in each age group by income level (<=50K vs >50K).
+Younger groups dominate in size, but higher-income proportions peak in ages 40–59.
+The bottom panel normalizes bars to 1, highlighting that while most younger individuals earn under $50K, the share of higher earners rises sharply from ages 30–59.
-\$50K is observed in the 40–59 range.

-The bottom panel presents a normalized version of the chart, where each bar sums to 1.
-This highlights relative prevalence: while most younger individuals earn less than $50K, the proportion of higher earners increases notably in the 30–59 age range.
-The graph helps identify trends not just in absolute counts but in income composition across demographic segments.

 Figure 1: Stacked Bar Graphs of Income by Age Group